jeroenoomsNL/github-project-starter/readme.md

 # Github Project Starter
-A boilerplate for Github frontend projects to save time on creating a build process and a demo pages for Github Pages.
+A boilerplate for Github projects to save time on creating a build process and a demo pages for Github Pages.

 ##